Certificates of Insurance

 - Or large project contractors (project value over $500,000 or projects whose scope indicates increased insurance). $5M aggregate

-The Contractor, and Sub-Contractors not covered by the contractor’s insurance, shall obtain all insurance required by the contract, which is outlined above.
-These policies shall be primary insurance ahead of any insurance carried by the College with respects to the project.
+The Contractor and Sub-Contractors not covered by the contractor’s insurance shall obtain all insurance required by the contract, which is outlined above.
+These policies shall be primary insurance ahead of any insurance carried by the College with respect to the project.
 All policies must include a Waiver of Subrogation Clause.
-Contractor must provide evidence of renewals of any required coverages at least thirty days prior to the expiration of any required policy.
-Contractor must provide Hamilton College with 30 days advance written notice of cancellation, non-renewal, or material reduction in coverage initiated by the Contractor with respect to any of the required insurance coverages.
+The contractor must provide evidence of renewals of any required coverages at least thirty days prior to the expiration of any required policy.
+The contractor must provide Hamilton College with 30 days advance written notice of cancellation, non-renewal, or material reduction in coverage initiated by the Contractor with respect to any of the required insurance coverages.

 If you have any questions regarding these requirements, please contact: Amber Denny, Auxiliary Services, 315-859-4974